 14. Batch cooking

 You can save more by batch cooking.
 It is a great way to save money and time.
 The approach that I like the most is sheet pan cooking.
-Arrange your protein, vegetables and starch on a sheet pan, add your favourite seasonings, and roast them in the oven.
+Arrange your protein, vegetables (check out my guide on growing your own bean sprouts!) and starch on a sheet pan, add your favourite seasonings, and roast them in the oven.
 You can then portion out the food and store them in the fridge or the freezer.